podulator/OpenDinguxBuilder/README.md

 - `make rg350_defconfig`
 - `make`

+### Stand alone apps

+It also has a full mips tool chain installed under `/opt/gcw0-toolchain/usr/bin`, which is on the PATH

+### Connecting

 To detach from the container, use `ctrl-D`.

 To reattach to it, run `docker ps` to get a list of running containers, find this one, and run `docker attach container_id`.